m3janitha/FastSBE/README.md

 Benchmark tests are included in the repository

 ## Why it is Faster
-* Zero copy and zero allocation
+* Zero copy and Zero allocation in Decoding
 * Constant time access to variable length fields and repeating groups

 ## Author